How to Design a Successful B2B Sales Process?

 Building rapport and trust

-Just like in any relationship, you need to build rapport and establish trust with your leads.
+Just like in any relationship, you need to build rapport and establish trust with the leads you’re trying to acquire.
 This lays the foundation for a successful and, more importantly, long-lasting relationship.

 There are a few key ways to do this :